 The Broken State of Global Remittances

 The World Bank SDG target is a maximum 3% cost for remittances by 2030.
-Despite a decade of pledges, global average remittance costs remain above 6%.
-The reason: the correspondent banking system (multiple banks passing money through chains of bilateral relationships with fees at each step) is fundamentally inefficient for the cross-border payment use case.
+Despite a decade of pledges and hundreds of billions in fintech investment, global average remittance costs remain above 6%.
+The reason: the correspondent banking system — multiple banks passing money through chains of bilateral relationships with fees at each step — is fundamentally inefficient for the cross-border payment use case.
+It was designed in the 1970s for an era of batch processing, not real-time global money movement.

-The human cost is enormous: the $70 billion wasted annually in remittance fees is money that doesn't reach families.
-In the Philippines alone (the world's 5th largest remittance recipient at $40B/year), lowering fees from 6% to 1% would represent $2 billion more reaching Filipino families annually.
+The human cost is enormous: the $70 billion wasted annually in remittance fees is money that doesn't reach families in developing nations who need it most.
+In the Philippines alone (the world's 5th largest remittance recipient at $40B/year), lowering fees from 6% to 1% would represent $2 billion more reaching Filipino families annually — enough to fund hospitals, schools, and small businesses that would otherwise depend on foreign aid.

 XRP ODL Corridor Performance